Articles

 The general field of stressed membrane surface structures is first introduced.
 The design processes typically involved in the design of such membranes, namely Form-finding, Statical Load Analysis and Cutting Pattern Generation, are next described.
 Specific consideration of Geodesic Line Generation and the requirements for a practical solution strategy are then given.
 A novel procedure for addressing the complex problem of generating Semi-Geodesic lines is next presented.
 All the line generation tools implemented in the widespread lightweight structure design system, Easy, including Geodesic and Semi-Geodesic are then described.
 Finally, these tools are demonstrated using a typical example surface.
 Due to the general importance of good quality seam line generation, the strategy described is applicable for all cutting pattern generation systems.

-A three-dimensional fe nonlinear analysis of membranes, B Wu, X Du, H Tan, Computers & Structures, Volume 59, Number 4, 1996.
+A three-dimensional fe nonlinear analysis of membranes, B Wu, X Du, H Tan, Computers & Structures, Vol 59, # 4, 1996.

 This paper presents a three-dimensional finite element method for computing stress and deformation of membrane structures.
 A conjugate pair of strain and stress tensors, the Green strain tensor and the Second Piola-Kirchhoff stress tensor are adopted to give the constitutive equation of Mooney material.
 By means of exploiting the plane stress condition of membrane, the hydrostatic pressure is directly expressed as functions of strains.
 Complex membrane structures, like those initially in box shape with abrupt changes in geometry, can also be analyzed by the proposed method.